open-cogsci/osdoc/content/pages/manual/timing.md

 If you care about accurate timing during visual-stimulus presentation, you should prepare your stimuli in advance.
 That way, you will not get any unpredictable delays due to stimulus preparation during the time-critical parts of your experiment.

-Let's first consider a script (you can paste this into an `inline_script` item) that includes stimulus-preparation time in the interval between `canvas1` and `canvas2` (%LstStimPrepBad).
+Let's first consider a script (you can paste this into an INLINE_SCRIPT item) that includes stimulus-preparation time in the interval between `canvas1` and `canvas2` (%LstStimPrepBad).
 The interval that is specified is 95 ms, so--taking into account the 'rounding up' rule described in [Making the refresh deadline]--you would expect an interval of 100 ms on my 60 Hz monitor.
 However, on my test system the script below results in an interval of 150 ms, which corresponds to 9 frames on a 60 Hz monitor.
 This is an unexpected delay of 50 ms, or 3 frames, due to the preparation of `canvas2`.

 %--
 code: